Tariff conditions DR-WALTER come-in

 In the insurance policy, the tariff DR-WALTER come-in is shown with the following tariff designation and benefit levels (= amount of the deductible per insurance year):

-Provisit Science in combination with benefit level 1: Deductible = €0
+Provisit Science and Provisit Student in combination with benefit level 1: Deductible = €0

 Provisit Student in combination with benefit level 2: Deductible = €300